KeithDinh/KeithDinh/README.md

 * 🤔 I’m looking for help with a friendly user-interface drag-drop customizable device skin like this https://caseapp.com/editor/edit/new/case/iphone-12
 * 💬 Ask me about anything.
 I'm open to any question
 * 📫 How to reach me: keithdinhcs@gmail.com or https://www.linkedin.com/in/kietdinhcs/
-* 😄 Pronouns: He, Kiet, KayDee, Keith, anything you want
+* 😄 Pronouns: He, Kiet, KayDee, Keith, whatever you're comfortable with
 * ⚡ Fun fact: I play guitar when bored and cook when feeling stressed.